johanley/special-relativity-core/README.md

   - <b>v</b>(t) velocity
   - <b>a</b>(t) acceleration
   - a proper-time (because of time dilation)
-  - an orientation (because of the Silberstein rotation)
+  - an orientation (because of kinematic rotation)

 Both proper-time and orientation are defined only as *differences* with respect to some chosen initial condition.